By Patrick McClure, Sr. Consultant

-It’s common in the winter time to hear company executives complain about the holiday season.
+It’s common in the fall time to hear company executives complain about the holiday season.
 I can just hear them now:

 “OMG, we only have two weeks in December, and the rest of the month is a waste of time.
 No one will be at their desks, and we won’t be able to sell anything!”